CBA moves to curb abusive online banking

 That instance prompted staff to find that more than 8,000 customers had received multiple payments, often less than $1, with abusive messages in the transaction description, effectively using the bank’s online platform as a messaging service.

-The messages ranged from innocuous jokes to serious threats, the bank said.
+The messages ranged from innocuous jokes to serious threats, the bank says.

 Australia’s biggest bank says under the revised guidelines it may refuse transactions and suspend online access for customers who use its online services to stalk, harass or intimidate others.

-“The message is simple, we can see you and we won’t tolerate the use of our digital banking platforms to facilitate abuse,” CBA’s general manager of community, Catherine Fitzpatrick, said.
+“The message is simple: we can see you and we won’t tolerate the use of our digital banking platforms to facilitate abuse,” CBA general manager of community Catherine Fitzpatrick said.

-However, the bank has not said how it will prevent people using other bank’s systems to send potentially abusive messages to its customers.
+The new approach will not prevent people using other bank’s systems to send potentially abusive messages.

+However, a spokeswoman said the bank had shared its findings with industry peers and wanted them to take a similar approach.

+Australian Banking Association chief executive Anna Bligh said banks were aware of the issue and were taking steps to tackle it.